solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Each virtual network is further segmented into subnets.
 Subnets improve virtual network organization and security, just as they do on-premises.

-When moving an application to Azure along with the MySQL workload, it is likely there will be multiple virtual networks set up in a hub and spoke pattern that will require [Virtual Network Peering] to be configured.
+When moving an application to Azure along with the MySQL workload, there will likely multiple virtual networks set up in a hub and spoke pattern that will require [Virtual Network Peering] to be configured.
 Virtual networks are joined through *peering*.
 The peered virtual networks can reside in the same or different Azure regions.

-Lastly, note that it is possible to access resources in a virtual network from on-premises.
+Lastly, it is possible to access resources in a virtual network from on-premises.
 Some organizations opt to use VPN connections through [Azure VPN Gateway], which sends encrypted traffic over the Internet.
 Others opt for [Azure ExpressRoute], which establishes a private connection to Azure through a service provider.

-For more Information on Virtual Networks, reference the following:
+For more information on Virtual Networks, reference the following:

 -   [Introduction to Azure Virtual Networks]
 -   Creating virtual networks